ppaquay/RepData_PeerAssessment1/PA1_template.md

 ```

-To conclude the mean total number of steps per day is 1.0766 &times; 10<sup>4</sup> and the median total number of steps per day is 10765.
+To conclude the mean total number of steps per day is 10766.1887 and the median total number of steps per day is 10765.

 ## What is the average daily activity pattern ?